King Kamehameha Day Parade in Honolulu: Floral Floats, Pa'u Riders, and Where to Watch with Kids

 Kapiolani Park (the finish)

-If your kids cannot handle three hours of waiting on a curb, this is the move.
+If your kids cannot handle two hours of waiting on a curb, this is the move.
 Show up at 10:30 a.m., let them play on the lawn, and the parade arrives starting around 11.
-Then you stay for the Hoolaulea right there - food, music, more hula, no driving.
+Then you stay for the Hoolaulea right there.
+Food, music, more hula, no driving.
+This is what we do nine years out of ten.

 Family Logistics

 If you are sitting on a curb or grass for two hours, your back will not survive without support.
 We use a SPORT BEATS stadium seat with back support - it folds flat, has a shoulder strap, and means you can actually sit on a hard surface for the duration without your spine giving out.
-If you are setting up on grass, a 7-foot beach umbrella with sand anchor doubles as portable shade and you can spike it into a planter or sandy berm.
+Setting up on grass: a 7-foot beach umbrella with sand anchor doubles as portable shade and you can spike it into a planter or a sandy berm.

 Sunscreen is non-negotiable.
 Sun Bum mineral SPF 50 goes on at 8 a.m. and again at 10.
 Hats: a Wallaroo wide-brim sun hat for the adults, a SwimZip kids wide-brim with chin strap for the kids.